workingDog/pochi/README.md

 # The Viewer App

-The **Pochi Viewer** App is **FREE** and can be downloaded at **the Apple Store** ....
+The **Pochi Viewer** App is **FREE** and can be downloaded at **the Apple Store** ....eventually.

 The **Pochi Viewer** App receives the presentation initiated by the **Pochi Presenter** App.
 It is used to passively view the presentation.

 The main page of the **Pochi Viewer** App shows a list of active presentations.
-The user select the presentation to follow by tapping on the desired presentation name.
+The user selects the presentation to follow by tapping on the desired presentation name.

 It takes a few seconds for a presentation to appear in the list.
-If a presentation is expected, but there is no presentation shown in the list, try pressing the **Refresh** button.
+If a presentation is expected, but it is not shown in the list, try pressing the **Refresh** button.

 ![viewer](images/viewerpage1.png)

 Once a presentation is selected, the App will download the full presentation in the background.
 The current number of pages downloaded to date is displayed next to the presentation name.
+When all pages have been downloaded, only the title will be displayed.

 ![viewer](images/viewerpage2.png)

-The **Pochi Viewer** App also allows for printing, saving and sharing of the presentation, by pressing the **share** button.
+The **Pochi Viewer** App also allows for printing, saving and sharing of the presentation by pressing the **share** button.
 Note that sharing will only use the current number of pages downloaded to date.